 This allows the minified file to be loaded normally but in debug mode the non-minified (original source) file will

 For example if you have a file called

 appUtils.js added to Static Application Files

-appUtils.min.js that is also
+appUtils.min.js and is automatically

 added to Static Application Files.
 You would then reference the file as: